Abuja Area Mama: Early life

 Ifeanyi Chukwu-Agah Benedict was born in Afikpo North local government area of Ebonyi State, and raised in Gwagwa.
-At an early age, she took an interest in "cross-dressing", often dressing as a female and wearing makeup and wigs.
-Benedict became aware of her sexuality at the age of ten year old, considering herself to be gay.
-She disclosed that she had been sexually molested by unnamed adults who used vaseline to "massage her kpekus"; a Nigerian pidgin term for female genitalia.
+At an early age, she took an interest in "cross-dressing", often dressing as a female and wearing make-up and wigs.
+Benedict became aware of her sexuality at the age of 10, considering herself to be gay.
+She disclosed that she had been sexually molested by unnamed adults who used vaseline to "massage her kpekus"; a Nigerian Pidgin term for female genitalia.

 Life and career

 Benedict adopted the name Shantel Kay (sometimes spelled Chantelle).
-She began working as a hairdresser and makeup artist.
+She began working as a hairdresser and make-up artist.
 She later relocated to Abuja.
 In 2006, she began taking on sex work for money and having sex with undisclosed clients, donning the title Abuja Area Mama.
 Her clients, which included elderly and retired men whose identities were never publicly disclosed, would pick her up at night.
 As she pursued sex work, Benedict was subject to multiple physical assaults, including a knife stabbing that was later documented on her social media video in September 2023.
 Despite reports to the local police, no investigations or arrest were ever made.
 Throughout 2024, Benedict began appearing on several TV shows and web-shows discussing her life, bringing awareness the dangers of prostitution and life on the streets.
-In March 2024, she expressed wanting to retire from the sex work industry and find a husband to marry.
+In March 2024, she expressed wanting to retire from the sex work industry and to find a husband to marry.

 Personal life

-Despite being labeled as transgender by several media outlets, Benedict identified as a gay male who "cross-dresses"; an act where she would dress as a female.
+Despite being labeled as transgender by several media outlets, Benedict identified as a gay male who "cross dress"; an act where she would dress as a woman.
 She also identified using the pronouns she/her.
 In November 2023, she disclosed that her father had died.

 Death

-On the night of 7 August 2024, Benedict uploaded a video to her TikTok showcasing her wearing makeup and a wig, dressed in a dark kimono.
+On the night of 7 August 2024, Benedict uploaded a video on her TikTok showcasing her wearing make-up and a wig, dressed in a dark kimono.
 Benedict, who was in the back of a ride-hailing service vehicle, was on her way to meet with a client.
 The following morning on 8 August, Benedict's bloodied and beaten corpse was found along the Katampe-Mabushi Expressway in the Banex, Wuse 2 area of the Federal Capital Territory.
 Commissioner of Police FCT, CP Benneth C. Igweh had reportedly opened an investigation but Benedict's murder remains unsolved.
 Four days before her murder, Benedict shared a video via Instagram showing a hostile client who paid ₦200,000 naira in services and demanded their money back.
 She was laid to rest on 25 February 2025.